Australia

 Mexico

-Today there are over 21 schools, all of which have early childhood programs, as well as some stand-alone early childhood programs, usually home programs.
+Today there are over 30 schools, early childhood programs, and initiatives, including stand-alone early childhood programs, usually home programs.
 Most have been founded by parents wanting a Waldorf education for their children.

 While the local and state governments allow private educational institutions by law, Waldorf schools and kindergartens receive no financial support from the government and are often faced with unreasonable demands for the physical layout of the school and the bureaucracy involved in being enrolled in the Bureau of Education.